 (note: lyrics in italics from John Mayer's "Say.")

-Before you read this post, go to the sidebar and turn on the music as you read.
+This week, each February, I think of him.
+Before you read this post, go to the sidebar and turn on the music as you read (or after).
 Trust me.

 He was fifty years old and I loved him.

 I thought him gruff.
 Shallow.
 Far far removed from my sphere of compatibility.
 In fact, we had absolutely nothing in common save the one tether between us - his younger brother was my once-upon-a-husband.

 I thought at the time I couldn't stand him.
 We spoke only when necessary at family gatherings through the twenty-six years I was married to his brother.
 I was happy with that arrangement.

 That is, until the day came when....